-NHS Choices - Symptoms Checker www.nhs.uk/SymptomCheckers
+NHS Choices - Conditions and Treatments

+www.nhs.uk/conditions

 Blood pressure

 Get your blood pressure checked within the next two weeks.

 High blood pressure (hypertension) is rightly called the 'Silent Killer' because there are very few signs that things are going horribly wrong.
 Only by measuring your blood pressure will you know if you are in danger.
 After all, a car tyre can look perfectly fine, yet may be at a dangerous pressure.